apache/inlong-website/docs/sdk/tubemq-sdk/go.md

 )
 ```

 Then, set the producer's configuration.
-In the following example, we access the local master and subscribe to the topic `demo_0`:
+In the following example, we access the local `Master` and subscribe to the topic `demo_0`:

 ```go
 cfg, err := config.ParseAddress("127.0.0.1:8715?topic=demo_0")